nim-lang/Nim/doc/manual.rst

 code.
 This can be used to implement `domain specific languages`:idx:.

-Macro invocation leads to a case where semantic analyis does **not** entirely proceed top to bottom and left to right.
+Macro invocation is a case where semantic analyis does **not** entirely proceed top to bottom and left to right.
 The compiler must

 * perform semantic analysis through the end of the macro invocation,
 * execute the macro body,